GRAINS OF PARADISE TINCTURE|

 Aframomum Melegueta aka Grains of Paradise is an herbaceous perennial plant in the Ginger family with many medicinal benefits.
 The seeds and rhizomes are used in West African and Surinamese Traditional Medicine.

 The rhizomes show antimicrobial and antifungal activity and the herbal dietary supplement (tincture) is effective against schistosomiasis (bilharzia).
-The leaves of this plant are used for the treatment of measles.
+The leaves of this plant are used for the therapy of measles.

 It is used as a purgative, galactogogue (increases production of breast milk), anthelmintic- and hemostatic agent (purifies the blood).
 Also used against intestinal infections and infestations.

 The seeds have anti-inflammatory activity with a favorable gastric tolerability profile.
 It works in a similar way as the well-known anti-inflammatory drugs.

 In Africa it is also used for the therapy of leprosy, and to expel tapeworms.

 Essential oils (Gingerol, Shogaol, Paradol, Gingeredione, Zingerone), alkaloids, cardiac glycosides, tannins, flavonoids, sterols, triterpenes, oils, glycosides, tannins, flavonoids, sterols, resins.

 The seeds have general anti-microbial properties similar to many spices; they have molluscicidal and repellant properties as well.

 The antimicrobial activity of Aframomum melegueta seed extract compared favorably with that of the drug Streptomycin (Streptomycin sulfate) on tested organisms.
 Streptomycin is an antibiotic (antimycobacterial) drug with serious side effects though.

 Aframomum melegueta methanolic and chloroform extracts hold cytotoxic potential against PANC-1 pancreatic cancer cells.

 The oleoresin obtained from Aframomum contains volatile oil, is rich in paradols, gingerols and shogaols (Ghana Herbal Pharmacopoiea).
 Grains of Paradise is also included in most effective herbal mixes to shrink fibroids, non-cancerous (benign) tumors, growing from the muscle layers of the uterus.

 Research from the National Institute of Allergy and Infectious Diseases Research has shown that Aframomum has significant antimicrobial activity.
-The plant works against the microbe responsible for the hard-to-treat infection, Methicillin Resistant Staphylococcus Aureus (MRSA).
+The plant works against the microbe responsible for the hard-to-manage infection, Methicillin Resistant Staphylococcus Aureus (MRSA).
 It has reached epidemic levels in some hospitals and other confined places.
 It is also impervious to every penicillin-like antibiotic now available.